robotlolita/tamago/docs/layers/lambda.md

 ### Privacy attacks

-Lambda Tamago provides hardly any resource for privacy.
+Lambda Tamago provides almost no controls for privacy.
 Static scoping means that regions may hide some bindings, but top-level bindings are visible for the entire program.